The situation is fluid in many countries, including here, so this budget Thailand travel article was update on July 25, 2022.

 What do you have to do?
 Bring proof that you’re fully vaccinated, test negative within 72 hours of arrival, get tested again upon arrival, agree to be tracked via a contact tracing app, show proof of sufficient travel insurance, and self-isolate for 14 days before you go anywhere.
 So while I said that the country is not actively trying to court long-term travelers and digital nomads, those travelers are probably the only ones who are going to put up with all this upon arrival.
 Who wants to self-isolate their entire two-week vacation?

-For now, the original announcement holds for Phuket starting July 1: no quarantine if you arrive fully vaccinated and testing negative.
+For now, no quarantine if you arrive fully vaccinated and test negative if you head to the bubble regions they feel good about.
 Thailand has flip-flopped on this a couple times with news of spreading variants worsening the situation in countries like India, however, so check the news for the current rules before booking anything.

 If this holds, their target market of fly-in vacationers can return and have a nice Thailand holiday again.
 The locals get to be a priority in the country for vaccine distribution too.
 As the AP reported, “Part of the plan to institute what is being called a ‘tourism sandbox’ involves inoculating at least 450,000, or 70%, of Phuket’s residents before the July reopening.”